Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Regular Meetings of the Executive Board

-The Executive Board must meet at least annually either in person or through conference calls.
-A quorum shall consist of three voting Board Members.
+The Executive Board must meet at least quarterly either in person or virtually.
+A quorum shall consist of three voting Executive Board Members.

 Section 2: Special Meetings of the Executive Board

-Special meetings of the Executive Board may be called by any Member of the Executive Board with a thirty-day advanced notice being given to all members of the Board.
+Special meetings of the Executive Board may be called by any Member of the Executive Board with thirty calendar days’ advance notice being given to all Members of the Board.

 Section 3: Regular and Special Meetings of the Membership

 The Association shall hold at least one annual meeting of the Membership.
 For the purpose of hosting annual meetings, the Midwest region is designated as Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 States contiguous to the Midwest region may also host annual meetings upon approval from the Board.
-Special Meetings of the Membership may be called by the President with approval of the Executive Board or by the Membership with the submission of a petition from at least 10% of the membership requesting a special meeting.
-Thirty-day advanced notice must be given to all members of the Association of the Special Meeting, including the purpose and agenda for the meeting.
-A quorum of a meeting of Membership shall consist of the number of members present at the Annual Meeting of the Membership.
+Special Meetings of the Membership may be called by the President with approval of the Executive Board or by the Membership with the submission of a petition from at least 10% of the Membership requesting a special meeting.
+Thirty calendar days advance notice must be given to all Members of the Association of the Special Meeting, including the purpose and agenda for the meeting.
+A quorum of a meeting of Membership shall consist of the number of Members present at the Annual Meeting of the Membership.

 Section 4: Parliamentary Rules and Rules on Quorums